Skip to main content

 A provocation urine test uses a small dose of a chelating agent (DMSA or DMPS) to pull metals out of tissues and into urine, which is then collected over a few hours.
 Provocation is more sensitive than a baseline urine test for detecting stored metals.
 It is generally safe in healthy adults, but it must be done under physician supervision because it can temporarily redistribute metals and stress the kidneys if your hydration and minerals are not optimized.

 Sauna works for most healthy adults but has clear exceptions.
 People with severe cardiovascular disease, uncontrolled blood pressure, certain seizure disorders, pregnancy, and severe orthostatic intolerance should avoid heavy sauna use.
-Older adults and anyone on diuretics need to be especially careful with hydration and minerals.
+Older adults and anyone on diuretics need to be particularly careful with hydration and minerals.
 We always review your medications and history before recommending a protocol.

 Older Philly neighborhoods (Fishtown, Kensington, parts of West Philly) have higher lead exposure risk because of pre-1978 lead paint and aging lead service lines for water.
 Children are at the highest risk because their bodies absorb lead more readily.
 Adults with high exposure can develop hypertension, kidney issues, and cognitive symptoms.
 A simple blood lead level (BLL) plus a tap water test is the right starting point.